nrv-framework/NRV/docs/usersguide/simulables.rst

    * - dt
      - float
      - 0.001
-     - computation step for simulations, in ms. By default equal to 1 us
+     - computation step for simulations, in ms. By default equal to 1 µs
    * - node_shift
      - float
      - 0